 Psychotria viridis ‘Ecuador’ | ‘Chacruna’ | 10 seeds

 We’re extremely pleased to offer this great Psychotria viridis seed from Ecuador, harvested in November 2018.
 This is another of our UK exclusives!
-Note our current batch hasn’t been completely cleaned (the seeds are separated from each other but still have a small amount of seed coat attached/staining), so we’re offering it at a slightly discounted price.
+Note our current batch hasn’t been completely cleaned (the seeds are separated from each other but still have a small amount of seed coat attached/staining).

 Psychotria viridis is a perennial shrub of the Rubiaceae family, colloquially known by the Quechua name ‘Chacruna’ (from “chaqruy”; “to mix”).
 As noted elsewhere on this site, the Ecuadorians confusingly call the unrelated species Diplopterys cabrerana by the same name.